 The significance (degree to which the impact may cause irreplaceable loss of resources) of the impact is then assessed by rating each variable numerically according to defined criteria as outlined in table below.
 The purpose of the rating is to develop a clear understanding of influences and processes associated with each impact.
 The severity6, spatial scope7 and duration8 of the impact together comprise the consequence of the impact and when summed can obtain a maximum value of 15.
-The frequency of the activity9 and the frequency of the impact occurring and can obtain a maximum value of 10.
+The frequency of the activity9 and the frequency of the impact10 together comprise the likelihood of the impact occurring and can obtain a maximum value of 10.
 The values for likelihood and consequence of the impact are then read off a significance rating matrix table as shown in Table 2.11.